 Quote: "I feel you too."

-Farmer Wife hugged Tina with all her love that was returned by Tina.
+Farmer-wife hugged Tina with all her love that was returned with greater love from her.

 Quote Tina: "...and thank you for sharing yours with me."

-Farmer wife and Tina’s souls became one that moment, they now feel the joy and pain of every memory in their lives.
+Farmer-wife and Tina's souls now feel the joy and pain of every memory in their lives.
 The good and the bad.

-Quote: “I was ready to seek solitude and let the darkness take over to die by my sorrow.
-But then I met you.”
+Quote: "I felt the Dark Magic raising within me, and I was ready to seek solitude and let the darkness take over to die by my sorrow.
+But then I met you."

 (Note for this report, I am still investigating what "Bad House" Tina was coming from.)

-Tina and Farmer Wife returned to reality.
-They sat together in the dirt where a carrot suddenly grew between their fingers and popped up from the soil by their magic.
+Tina and Farmer-wife returned to reality.
+They sat in the dirt where a carrot suddenly grew between their fingers and popped up from the soil by their magic.